 What can be Trademarked

-A tattoo would fall under the category of image and would be protected.
-It must not be generic i.e. relating to a class of things and must be distinct in its form.
+A tattoo would fall under the category of the image and would be protected.
+It must not be generic, i.e. relating to a class of things and must be distinct in its form.
 For example, the word “accounting” cannot be trademarked for the purpose of accounting services.

-A book title cannot be trademarked for a single/individual book however a title for a series of books can be trademarked.
-Thus a number of books falling under the title would establish creative work and would be guaranteed protection.
+A book title cannot be trademarked for a single/individual book.
+However, a title for a series of books can be trademarked.
+Thus some books falling under the title would establish creative work and would be guaranteed protection.

 Below are some examples of each type: